krakenjs/hapi-openapi/README.md

 ### Authentication

-Support for swagger [security schemes](http://swagger.io/specification/#securitySchemeObject) requires that relevant authentication scheme and strategy are registered before the swaggerize-hapi plugin.
+Support for OpenAPI [security schemes](http://swagger.io/specification/#securitySchemeObject) requires that relevant authentication scheme and strategy are registered before the swaggerize-hapi plugin.
 See the [hapi docs](http://hapijs.com/tutorials/auth) for information about authentication schemes and strategies.

-The name of the hapi authentication strategy is expected to match the name field of the swagger [security requirement object](http://swagger.io/specification/#securityRequirementObject).
+The name of the hapi authentication strategy is expected to match the name field of the OpenAPI [security requirement object](http://swagger.io/specification/#securityRequirementObject).

 Example: